Telephone game: Variants

-A variant of Chinese Whispers is called Rumors.
-In this version of the game, when players transfer the message, they deliberately change one or two words of the phrase (often to something more humorous than the previous message).
-Intermediate messages can be compared.
-There is a second derivative variant, no less popular than Rumors, known as Mahjong Secrets (UK), or Broken Telephone (US), where the objective is to receive the message from the whisperer and whisper to the next participant the first word or phrase that comes to mind in association with what was heard.
-At the end, the final phrase is compared to the first in front of all participants.

 The pen-and-paper game Telephone Pictionary (also known as Eat Poop You Cat) is played by alternately writing and illustrating captions, the paper being folded so that each player can only see the previous participant's contribution.
 The game was first implemented online by Broken Picture Telephone in early 2007.
 Following the success of Broken Picture Telephone, commercial boardgame versions Telestrations and Cranium Scribblish were released two years later in 2009.
-Drawception, and other websites, also arrived in 2009.
+Drawception, and other websites, also arrived in 2012.

-A translation relay is a variant in which the first player produces a text in a given language, together with a basic guide to understanding, which includes a lexicon, an interlinear gloss, possibly a list of grammatical morphemes, comments on the meaning of difficult words, etc. (everything except an actual translation).
-The text is passed on to the following player, who tries to make sense of it and casts it into their language of choice, then repeating the procedure, and so on.
-Each player only knows the translation done by his immediate predecessor, but customarily the relay master or mistress collects all of them.
-The relay ends when the last player returns the translation to the beginning player.

-Another variant of Chinese whispers is shown on Ellen's Game of Games under the name of Say Whaaat?.
-However, the difference is that the four players will be wearing earmuffs; therefore the players have to read their lips.

-A party game variant of telephone known as wordpass involves saying words out loud and saying a related word, until a word is repeated.

 As a metaphor

-Chinese whispers is used in a number of fields as a metaphor for imperfect data transmission over multiple iterations.
-For example the British zoologist Mark Ridley in his book Mendel's demon used Chinese Whispers as an analogy for the imperfect transmission of genetic information across multiple generations.
-In another example, Richard Dawkins used Chinese Whispers as a metaphor for infidelity in memetic replication, referring specifically to children trying to reproduce drawing of a Chinese junk in his essay Chinese Junk and Chinese Whispers.
+The game of telephone is used as a metaphor for imperfect data transmission over multiple iterations.
+For example the British zoologist Mark Ridley in his book Mendel's demon used the game as an analogy for the imperfect transmission of genetic information across multiple generations.
+In another example, Richard Dawkins used the game as a metaphor for infidelity in memetic replication, referring specifically to children trying to reproduce drawing of a Chinese junk in his essay Chinese Junk and Chinese Whispers.
+It was used in the movie Tár to represent gossip circling within an orchestra.